NeCTAR-RC/tutorials/_allocation-management/04-allocation-and-projects.md

 duration: 5
 ---

-To get a full-fledged project allocated to you, you need to apply for an allocation using the `Allocations | New Request`-form available from your Nectar dashboard.
+To get a project allocated to you, you need to apply for an allocation using the `Allocations | New Request`-form available from your Nectar dashboard.
 Once approved you will be informed by email and you will be the *project manager* of your new project.

 ![Allocation request]({{ site.baseurl }}/assets/images/allocation-management/allocation-request.png)